Polytechnic José Antonio Echeverría: CUJAE Project

 The CUJAE is in a constructive process, which from 2017 to 2021 has as its objective the renovation of the center.
 The objective is to have the highest technology in each of its spaces: classrooms, laboratories, libraries, theaters, among others.

 The CUJAE Project has its antecedents in the act for the 50th anniversary of the institution chaired by Raúl Castro, president of the Councils of States and Ministers, who gave the orientation of "putting the school at the height of the times current ".
 Being a university of technical sciences and that prepares students in architecture and engineering who are capable of carrying out projects for production, it was decided that they could carry out the projects in the school, but based on the improvement of it.

-Red
+Internet

-It has one of the most extensive intranets in the entire country with a network supported by a number of servers spread throughout the institution and managed by students and professors.
-In this network you can find material of all kinds that successfully supports education lacking physical books but extensive in virtual books and articles.
+Institution has a decentralized intranet system within its campus, with different servers used by the institution and managed by faculty members and students.
+The network offers access to digital academic materials like e-books and scholarly articles.

 Internet on the other hand is restricted by a proxy server Squid for linux that allows controlled access for its users (teachers and students of the CUJAE).
 It has recently increased its speed and types of access, now allowing remote telephone access and greater information traffic.